Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 South Carolina Stats and Trends

-- In South Carolina's seven games this season, it has three wins against the spread.
+- South Carolina has played seven games, with three wins against the spread.

-- This year, the Gamecocks won ATS in their only game as an underdog of 20.5 points or more.
+- The Gamecocks have been underdogs by 19.5 points or more once this season and covered the spread.

-- South Carolina's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- South Carolina's games this season have gone over the total in two out of six opportunities (33.3%).

-- South Carolina is 2-2 against the spread and 4-1 overall when the team scores more than 16.4 points.
+- South Carolina is 2-2 against the spread and 4-1 overall in games when it records more than 16.4 points.

-- South Carolina is 1-2 against the spread and 3-1 overall when the team picks up over 349.9 yards.
+- In games that South Carolina picks up over 349.9 yards, the team is 1-2 against the spread and 3-1 overall.

-- This season the Gamecocks have turned the ball over 14 times, six more than the Aggies' takeaways (8).
+- This year the Gamecocks have turned the ball over 14 times, six more than the Aggies' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.